Can You Install an Awning on My House? A Guide to Mounting on Brick, Siding, and Stucco

 Solution for Brick or Masonry Veneer

-Homes in many Ottawa neighbourhoods—Barrhaven, Kanata, Orleans—use brick veneer, meaning the brick is decorative and not structural.
-You must never rely on the brick itself to support the awning.
+Newer homes in many Ottawa neighbourhoods—Barrhaven, Kanata, Orleans—use brick veneer, meaning the brick is decorative and not structural.

 To mount an awning on brick veneer, we: